 Always be confident to speak up and ask questions to clear up assumptions.

-Plan to ensure the documents you create are shared with the community in various channels.
-This should include the release leads channel and the #marketing channel.
-The #core channel can be appropriate as well.
+Plan to ensure the documents you create are shared with the community and co-leads in various Slack channels.
+This should include the release mar/comms channel (if you set up one) and the release leads channel.
+The #core channel can also be appropriate.
 Developer input should always be welcome as that is a good perspective to help validate the content of a release document.

-The make marketing contributors often provide valuable insight into ensuring your post copy is properly internationalized for idioms, for example.
+Marketing contributors can provide editorial support and review to ensure your post copy is clear and follows the Brand Writing Style Guide.
 Also, explain when you deviate from historical practices, as the community may want to understand the reason behind the change.
 So tread carefully and focus on incremental advancement rather than the complete refresh of processes and content.
 Always embrace communication with a focus on clarity and thoroughness.

-The “About Page” is a reference page displayed to admin users in the WP-Admin dashboard post-upgrade.
-The content on this page generally focuses on key features introduced in the release and includes resources for finding more information about updates and features, such as the release notes documents, developer tickets, and so forth.
-The page also has information on WordPress privacy, the freedoms of open sourceOpen SourceOpen Source denotes software for which the original source code is made freely available and may be redistributed and modified.
-Open Source **must be** delivered via a licensing model, see GPL., and credits for the release contributors.
-The last three sections seem to remain relatively unchanged from release to release.
+The “About page” is a reference page displayed to admin users in the WP-Admin dashboard post-upgrade.
+The content on this page generally focuses on key features introduced in the release.
+It includes resources for finding more information about updates and features, such as the release notes documents, developer tickets, and so forth.
+The page also has sections on WordPress privacy, the freedoms of open sourceOpen SourceOpen Source denotes software for which the original source code is made freely available and may be redistributed and modified.
+Open Source **must be** delivered via a licensing model, see GPL., credits for the release contributors, and how to get involved.
+These four sections seem to remain relatively unchanged from release to release.
 However, it is reasonable to iterate improvements to the main part of the page by reorganizing the content a bit.
-For example, recent releases featured a video and included additional links to resources, and 6.3 added a “get involved” tab.
+For example, some releases featured a video.

-NOTE: If you include placeholder images in your draft documents, clearly indicate that the image is a placeholder.
-Either do this by watermarking the image or using a color blockBlockBlock is the abstract term used to describe units of markup that, composed together, form the content or layout of a webpage using the WordPress editor.
+NOTE: If you include placeholder images in your draft documents, clearly indicate they are placeholders.
+Either watermark the image or use a color blockBlockBlock is the abstract term used to describe units of markup that, composed together, form the content or layout of a webpage using the WordPress editor.
 The idea combines concepts of what in the past may have achieved with shortcodes, custom HTML, and embed discovery into a single consistent API and user experience. that says “placeholder.”
 It is important that anyone viewing the working documents knows that the image is not a final one.

-You should share a link to this document in the release leads and marketing Slack channels.
-When sharing the doc, it is recommended to provide some ground rules for collaborating and setting clear expectations on what is expected and when.
+Share it for review and feedback.
+Once you have a draft, share a link to this document in the Trac ticket and with the release leads and mar/comms contributors.
+When sharing the doc, provide some ground rules for collaborating and set clear expectations on the feedback expected and when (this applies to all release documents).
 For example:

-Contributors should track all changes using the “suggesting” or “commenting” features in Google Docs unless the change is self-explanatory, like correcting a minor typo.
+Contributors should track all changes using Google Docs’ “suggesting” or “commenting” features unless the change is self-explanatory, like correcting a minor typo.

 Add comments using the “comments” feature